 Mackinaw City Travel Guide

 The city itself has a rich history, having been first settled after French explorer Jean Nicolet negotiated with the local tribes in 1634.
 It became a fur-trading post and later the site of a busy fort and trading store.
-By 1882 the settlement had become a flourishing town; today it is a shopping destination, offering many unique stores and restaurants lining its main street and boasting more than 50 hotels and holiday resorts.
-Regular ferry services connect the city with historic Mackinac Island just offshore.
+By 1882 the settlement had become a flourishing town; today it is a popular shopping destination, with many unique stores and restaurants lining its main street, and boasting more than 50 hotels and holiday resorts.
+Regular ferry services connect the city with historic Mackinac Island, just offshore.

 Become our Mackinaw City Travel Expert

 We are looking for contributors for our Mackinaw City travel guide.
 If you are a local, a regular traveller to Mackinaw City or a travel professional with time to contribute and answer occasional forum questions, please contact us.